TrueshotBarrage/gimbop/brainstorm.md

 A good clustering of these may be useful for transfer learning.

+## Clustering Chords

+- Features: relative note timing (w.r.t. total song length & tempo), LH/RH
+  likelihood (e.g. if a note is played in the LH, it is more likely to be a chord; a note in LH and RH cannot be a chord; how to determine this? look at the next section)

+### Determining LH/RH

+1. Average the min/max notes in the song.
+Gives rough split
+2. Use the median note
+3. Use the mean note

+## Other Ideas

 - Hypothesis: improved music generation (better prediction of notes)